KrishMunot/Python-scripts/README.md

 # Python-scripts
-A few useful python programs and others
+A few useful python programs and other useful scripts